770grappenmaker/weave-optifine-url/README.md

 ### Installing
 1. Download [Weave Loader](https://github.com/Weave-MC/Weave-Loader/releases).
 2. Place `weave-optifine-url-0.2.jar` in `.weave/mods`.
-3. Launch Weave using a tool of choice, like [Weave Manager](https://github.com/exejar/Weave-Manager) or [LCQT](https://github.com/youded-byte/lunar-client-qt).
+3. Launch Weave using a tool of choice, like [Weave Manager](https://github.com/exejar/Weave-Manager).

 ### Usage
 Once in-game, you can type `/setoptifineurl <url>` to set your optifine URL to a service of choice.